 Technology has reduced the distances of miles with the ease of a single click.
 It used to take weeks to gather business executives at an international location for a meeting.
 Now they can interact in minutes over a Zoom meeting.
 Appropriate technological implementation has become inevitable for efficient global business management.
 Shared virtual workplaces, sharing technology, and cloud computing have opened new overseas business operations management avenues.
 Now a local subsidiary can upload data on the cloud server that the headquarter can see and analyze in real-time and respond if needed.

 There are technological aids like FotoIN, Box, Sharefile, and Egnyte that provide excellent dashboards for collaborative work.
 Google docs and other online shared workspace options enable people across the continents to work collectively on projects and manage timelines.
 The hi-tech video conferencing and meeting setups have reduced communication barriers.
 Business executives can have meetings in a highly immersive and media-rich environment.
+Modern HR software solutions have enabled better employee organization and evaluation.
 It doesn’t only nourish the overall communication exchange but minimizes the cost as well.
 According to HR Technologist, 78% of corporate organizations prefer video conferencing tools for overseas team meetings.
 The wake of the COVID-19 pandemic has further increased the use of these tools.

 4. Schedule Headquarter Visits

 Developing the native company culture is essential for efficient coordination between overseas offices and the headquarters.
 Therefore, it is necessary to provide real-time interaction to C-level overseas employees with the headquarter.
 For this, companies can arrange cycle meetings where they can invite business executives from host countries.
 It will provide two to three instances where employees interact with the native company’s culture.